-Multnomah County Program #78101B - BST P Procurement and Contracting F Positions 3/3/2022 Department: County Assets Program Contact: Heidi Leibbrandt Program Offer Type: Innovative/New Program Program Offer Stage: As Requested Related Programs: 78101 Program Characteristics: Out of Target
+Multnomah County Program #78101B - BS1 Procurement and Contracting P ositions 4/28/2022 Department: County Assets Program Contact: Heidi Leibbrandt Program Offer Type: Innovative/New Program Program Offer Stage: As Proposed Related Programs: 78101 Program Characteristic s:

-This program offer is for two positions, a Contract Specialist Senior and a Procurement Analyst Senior.
-These positions fill a critical capacity need with the Procurement and Contracting Business Services team.
-The goal of these positions are to address the procurement backlog of contract renewals, as well as, the growth of IT contracting needs related to Emergency Operations, Preschool for All (PFA), Supportive Housing Services (SHS), American Rescue Funding (ARPA) and other new and emerging programmatic needs.
+This program offer is for a Contract Specialist Senior position.
+This position will fill a critical capacity need with the Procurement and Contracting Business Services team.
+The goal of this positions is to address the procurement backlog of contract renewals, as well as, the growth of IT contracting needs related to Emergency Operations, Preschool for All (PFA), Supportive Housing Services (SHS), American Rescue Funding (ARPA) and other new and emerging programmatic needs.

-The work of the Procurement and Contracting Business Services team supports the Department of County Assets and Nondepartmental contracting needs.
+The work of the Procurement and Contracting Business Services team supports the Department of County Assets and Non-departmental contracting needs.
 Contracting staff have reached capacity and contracts are backlogged due to the increasing demand of contracting and procurement services.
-These position addresses this backlog of work caused by increased software and procurement requests across the County, and large new initiatives related to PFA, SHS, ARPA and other new and emerging programmatic IT technologies and needs.
+This position addresses this backlog of work caused by increased software and procurement requests across the County, and large new initiatives related to PFA, SHS, ARPA and other new and emerging programmatic IT technologies and needs.

-The goal for these positions is to address the pending contracting queue and to shorten the turn around time for contract renewals and new work.
+The goal for this position is to address the pending contracting queue and to shorten the turn around time for contract renewals and new work.
 This is critical to progressing information technology and facilities related projects.
-These positions will also support Emergency Operations Centers procurement and contracting needs.
-In addition these positions will address the added capacity with DCA's own division contracting needs.
+In addition this positions will address the added capacity with DCA's own division contracting needs.
 This program follows the Work Equity and Strategic Plan (WESP) and Think Yes principles to ensure inclusive, transparent and equitable processes through the lifespan of public procurement and contracting activities.

-Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Hire and onboard two positions within the Business Services Procurement and Contracting program N/A N/A 2 Outcome Reduce pending/ queued contracts and procurement N/A N/A N/A 25%
+Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Hire and onboard one position within the Business Services Procurement and Contracting program N/A N/A 1 Outcome Reduce pending/ queued contracts and procurement N/A N/A N/A 25%

-Hire and onboard two contracts and procurement positions to reduce backlog in the contracts queue.
+Hire and onboard one position in DCA Contract and Procurement Division to reduce backlog in the contracts queue.